Ihor16/nginx-conf/README.md

 ## Nginx Docker Configuration
-A Docker-Nginx setup that allows to
+A Nginx Docker setup that allows to
 - Host websites over HTTP
 - Generate a wildcard Letsencrypt SSL certificate to serve the websites over HTTPS